JGagacheva/JGagacheva/README.md

 - 👋 Hi, I’m @JGagacheva
-- 🌱 I’m interested in Biostatistics and Computational Biology research
+- 🌱 I’m interested in the applications of mahcnine lerning in biomedical research
 - 🔬 I’m currently learning image processing and analysis

 <!---